Code-Institute-Submissions/Elitept/README.md

 the hamburger icon again for it collapse back.
 - If I try to push the navigation bar more centrally, the options on the drop down menu seem to be pushed out of the menu section.
 Which is why I have left it as originally from the bootstrap page.
 - When I click on the relevant feature, ideally I would want to be redirected to the header of the feature.
 However, on mine it takes you to the text on that section.
-- When you submit the contact form correctly, you don't get a message saying it was sent or anything.
-I have added this to future features I would like to add.
+- When you submit the contact form correctly, the URL changes and the page reloads.
+Having spoke to my mentor, I have been made aware that this can be fixed through the use of Javascript.
+However seeing as that is outside the scope of this project, I have added this to future features I would like to add.

 ## Deployment